junaaid96/health_ops_connect/README.md

 ### 3. Doctor Profile Page

 - Doctors have personalized profile pages displaying patient records associated with them.
-- Doctors can easily review and manage patient information, including editing and deleting records.
+- Doctors can easily approve or cancel appointments and review patient information, including editing and deleting records.

 ### 4. Data Display

 - The homepage showcases a list of doctors along with their names, images, expertise, and view details buttons.
 - Patients can view detailed information about doctors on a separate page.
+- Anyone can filter doctors by their expertise.

 ## Technologies Used